 Based on the recommendation by SC-EXTRA2, on 18th November 2024, Executive Secretary circulated SIOFA CIRCULAR n° 2024-36 that MoP Chairperson proposed the conditions for authorization of the Comoros’ lobster fishery and requested the response from Official contacts.
 On 18th December 2024, Executive Secretary circulated SIOFA CIRCULAR n° 2024-40 that eight CCPs responded and all of these responded positively to this proposal.
 As a result, Comoros’ lobster fishery approved to be authorized from 18th December 2024 to the timing when MoP12 reviews.
 In the same circular, MoP Chairperson requested CCPs to consider these comments at SC10 and intersessionally in order for the MoP12 to come up with appropriate recommendations.

-At SC10 in March 2025, the SC noted that there were not enough time for Comoros to prepare and submit the logbook data as its fishing trip had only been completed recently, and therefore the SC agreed to review the data and the fishery after such data have become available.
+At SC10 in March 2025, the SC noted that there was not enough time for Comoros to prepare and submit the logbook data as its fishing trip had only been completed recently, and therefore the SC agreed to review the data and the fishery after such data have become available.
 The status of the fishery, as was commented by some CCPs listed in SIOFA CIRCULAR n° 2024-40, is an issue to be considered in MoP12, but this was not discussed in SC10 thus there is no progress so far.

 Proposals